 Because of that famous lack of caution, it’s a good idea to add extra insurance.
 Insurance starts at $2.25 and increases depending on the weight of the package.

 Shipping Made Easy

-If you want to circumvent having to go to the post office to ship out your freshly printed educational books or DVDs, Print Bind Ship is ready to make that dream happen!
-We not only print and bind but also store, package, and ship.
-Additionally, we can send your materials anywhere in the world.
+If you want to circumvent going to the post office to ship out your freshly printed educational books or DVDs, Print Bind Ship is ready to make that happen.
+We not only print and bind but we also store, package and ship.
+We also can send your materials anywhere in the world.
 To find out how Print Bind Ship can become your printing and shipping partner, contact us today.

 To qualify for media flat-rate shipping, your package must be within the maximum size and weight limits, and it must be sent to a domestic address.

 Yes, media flat rate comes with both free tracking and delivery confirmation.

 You can contact your local USPS branch for more information on specific shipping costs and policies.